jasonbayton/11ty/_src/projects/managed-settings/index.md

 ## What does MANAGED SETTINGS cost?

-MANAGED SETTINGS is a "freemium" application.
+MANAGED SETTINGS is a *freemium* application.

 Out of the box there are **no restrictions** on the number or type of settings you can provide access to.
-If you find the application useful and wish to customise it for your organisation, you can licence MANAGED SETTINGS for your Android Enterprise Organisation ID.
+If you find the application useful and wish to customise it for your organisation, you can licence MANAGED SETTINGS to your Android Enterprise Organisation ID.

 Customisations include:

-- Custom theme (text, background, accent colours)
+- Custom theme (text, background, accent colours) (coming #soon)
 - Hide most BAYTON branding
-- Custom in-app heading & logo
+- Custom in-app heading & logo (logo coming #soon)
 - Leverage a generic application icon

 In future versions it'll be possible to configure custom intents also, useful for highly-modified OEM Android builds that may leverage non-standard Android Settings activities.

-Customisation is available per organisation ID, and costs £500 up-front for up to 2,000 devices.
-Beyond 2,000 a nominal fee per installed device will be requested and go towards continued development of BAYTON projects.
+Customisation is available per organisation ID, and costs £500 one-time for up to 2,000 devices. £700 for up to 5,000 devices, and £1,000 up to and beyond 10,000 devices.

+*For organisations, EDU, or charities with budget constraints, please get in touch.*

 ## Help & support

-Head into the MANAGED SETTINGS knowledge base for support and guidance:
+Head into the MANAGED SETTINGS documentation for support and guidance:

 <a class="button" href="support/">View the docs</a>